 We are now into our third year of supporting two very different organisations in North Africa, both within the vast Diocese of Egypt with North Africa and the Horn of Africa (more information at http://dioceseofegypt.org).

 Partners for Change Ethiopia

-Money that we raised in 2013 was divided between the support of orphans who are cared for within their communities rather than in orphanages, and the establishment of women’s mutual help groups among the Negede Woitto people who have been displaced from their homes as the town of Bahar Dar expands on the shores of Lake Tana. £100 will clothe, feed and educate one orphan, while a slightly larger sum will establish a support group which will ultimately become self-sufficient.
+Money that we raised has in the past been divided between the support of orphans who are cared for within their communities rather than in orphanages, and the establishment of women’s mutual help groups among the Negede Woitto people who have been displaced from their homes as the town of Bahar Dar expands on the shores of Lake Tana. £100 will clothe, feed and educate one orphan, while a slightly larger sum will establish a support group which will ultimately become self-sufficient.